 With decommissioning enabled, task failures caused by spot instance preemption are not added to the total number of failed attempts.
 Task failures caused by preemption are not counted as failed attempts because the cause of the failure is external to the task and will not result in job failure.

 To enable decommissioning on a cluster, enter the following properties in the Spark tab under Advanced Options in the cluster configuration UI.
+For information on these properties, see Spark configuration.

 To enable decommissioning for applications, enter this property in the Spark config field: